 The Therapeutic Letter: What the Research Says

 The therapeutic use of unsent or expressive letters has roots in several clinical traditions.
-Gestalt therapy, developed by Fritz Perls, used the “empty chair” technique — speaking to an imagined other — as a way of accessing emotions that couldn’t be expressed directly.
+Gestalt therapy, developed by Fritz Perls, used the “empty chair” technique.
+Speaking to an imagined other.
+As a way of accessing emotions that couldn’t be expressed directly.
 The letter is a written extension of this: you address the person, you say the things, and the silence on the other end becomes the space in which your truth can exist without being argued with, dismissed, or minimized.

 Narrative therapy, developed by Michael White and David Epston, centers the therapeutic letter as a core tool.
-In this framework, writing about your experience — giving it shape, sequence, and language — is itself a form of healing.
+In this framework, writing about your experience.
+Giving it shape, sequence, and language.
+Is itself a form of healing.
 You move from being inside the story to being able to look at it.
 That shift in perspective is clinically significant.

 The research behind expressive writing is now substantial.
 A 2022 review published in Frontiers in Psychology, examining four decades of studies following Pennebaker and Beall’s foundational 1986 work, found that expressive writing produces clinically meaningful improvements in mood, well-being, anxiety, depression, and post-traumatic stress symptoms.
 The mechanism is consistent across studies: translating emotional experience into language activates cognitive processing, reduces rumination, and interrupts the avoidance cycles that keep trauma frozen.